 Note: If your recipe contains salt, please add salt with liquid ingredients, keeping it away from the yeast.
-Salt may activate the yeast prematurely.

 Make a small indentation on top of the dry ingredients (not so deep it reaches the wet layer) and add the yeast to the indentation.